Evergrande offers sweetener for debt revamp as China property crisis worsens | Business

 Evergrande offers sweetener for debt revamp as China property crisis worsens

-With more than $300 billion in liabilities, Evergrande, once China's top-selling developer has been at the centre of the crisis and its debt restructuring plan is seen as a possible template for others.
-On Friday, Evergrande said in a long-awaited update on its preliminary offshore restructuring proposal that it expected due diligence work on the group to be completed in the near future, and it aims to announce a specific plan within 2022.
+China Evergrande Group will offer its offshore creditors asset packages that may include shares in two overseas-listed units as a sweetener, the developer said on Friday, as a stifling liquidity crisis in the property sector continues.

-China Evergrande Group will offer asset packages that may include shares in its two overseas-listed businesses as a sweetener for restructuring offshore debt, the developer said, as a stifling liquidity crisis in the property sector continues.
-The two listed units are Evergrande Property Services Group Ltd and electric vehicle maker China Evergrande New Energy Vehicle Group Ltd, the embattled developer said in an exchange filing on Friday.
+China Evergrande Group will offer its offshore creditors asset packages that may include shares in two overseas-listed units as a sweetener, the developer said on Friday, as a stifling liquidity crisis in the property sector continues.
+The two listed units are Evergrande Property Services Group Ltd and electric vehicle maker China Evergrande New Energy Vehicle Group Ltd, the embattled developer said in an update on its preliminary restructuring proposal, a move that was widely expected by creditors.

-Evergrande's restructuring proposal comes as China's property sector, a key pillar for the world's second-largest economy, lurches from one crisis to another.
+Evergrande's restructuring proposal, which was thin in details, comes as China's property sector, a key pillar for the world's second-largest economy, lurches from one crisis to another.
 The sector has seen a string of debt defaults by cash-squeezed developers.
 With more than $300 billion in liabilities, Evergrande, once China's top-selling developer has been at the centre of the crisis and its debt restructuring plan is seen as a possible template for others.

+A person familiar with the restructuring plan separately told Reuters Evergrande aimed to wrap up group due diligence work next month before starting negotiations with creditors on specific terms.
+The developer's goal is to present by November a restructuring plan with more details and which would have key creditors' approval, said the person, declining to be named as he was not authorised to speak to the media.

+Evergrande declined to comment.
+On Friday, Evergrande said in the restructuring update that the due diligence process was continuing, given the group's size and complexity and the "dynamics the group finds itself in".

 The developer began talks with offshore creditors about the restructuring proposal earlier this year, after advisers for a group of offshore bondholders demanded more transparency from the developer.
 Some bondholders were left unimpressed by the update on Friday.